 You'll need to refer to your model's manual to know exactly how to clean it.
 But, in general, you should empty the dust cup into the trash, using the model's bottom release button, then wipe out the vacuum's interior with a dry microfiber cloth.

 How do I clean a Shark vacuum filter?

 Most Shark vacuums have reusable filters that you can rinse under water (without soap).
 They'll need at 24 hours to air dry completely, after which you can reinstall them.
 You'll know the filters are due for a cleaning when the vacuum's airflow or suction decreases.
 All that said, read your Shark vacuum's manual beforehand, to make sure your particular model has a rinsable filter.

 Shark products purchased from authorized retailers come with a warranty ranging from one to seven years, which covers repairs and replacements for defective parts.
 Taking advantage of this warranty will help keep your model in shape for longer.
 More generally, you can expect your vacuum to last for about eight years, depending on how much you use it and what you do to maintain its performance.

 Why Trust The Spruce?

 This article was written by Sara Coughlin, a freelance writer and The Spruce’s small appliances expert.
-From canister models to dustbusters, she’s researched what it takes for a vacuum to stand out in a vast and broad market—and what to look for in up-and-coming models.
+Through market research, expert commentary, and the recommendations of The Spruce’s own product testers, she’s developed key insights into what it takes for a vacuum to stand out in a vast and broad market—and what to look for in up-and-coming models, as well.